domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Not much of a house, just right for not much of a donkey. --Eeyore

-Electricity--electricity! --Sesame Street
+Electricity.
+Electricity! --Sesame Street

 Conjunction junction--what's your function? --Sesame Street

-Stop; look; and, listen. --Jiminy Cricket
+Stop, look, and listen. --Jiminy Cricket

 Nobody has the right to obey. --Hannah Arendt, American-German Philosopher